soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 alpha_k = 0.6;
 ```

-Vehicle parameters setting. v_max indicate the maximum velocity the vehicle can reach. acel_max and decel_max indicate the maximum acceleration and The Driver model is set by using OVM model.
+Vehicle parameters setting. v_max indicate the maximum velocity the vehicle can reach. acel_max and decel_max indicate the maximum acceleration and amximun deacceleration rate respectively.
+The Driver model is set by using OVM model.
 ```matlab
 v_max = 30;
 acel_max = 5;